 - Increased risk of physical and sexual abuse

-- Hunger due to not being able to afford food or know how to feed themselves
+- Hunger due to not being able to afford food or no one making meals

 - Domestic violence

 - Lower education/missed education

 Seeking Treatment for Substance Abuse As A Parent

 In many cases, parents will have various options open to them when it comes to addiction recovery and rehab programs.
 Choosing an intensive inpatient program for your recovery can be highly beneficial in many cases, especially those that involve the court.
 It shows the court you are aware of your addiction and want to make changes to overcome this.
 Should you be at risk of losing custody, this can work in your favor and help you make amends and do the right thing for your children.

 While there will always be the risk of losing your children, seeking treatment should never be dependent on this risk.
 There is a greater risk of losing custody of your children if you neglect to seek help for your addiction.